iras/JADE/readme.md

 The buttons save and load are pretty self-explanatory.

-Maya client : this client needs calling from within Maya by means of the additional Python script "MayaLauncherPythonScript" after customising the physical path.
+Maya client : this client needs calling from within Maya by means of the additional Python script "MayaLauncherPythonScript" after customising the physical path in it.
 Such script will reside in a Maya Script Editor's Python page and needs to be run from Maya.